 Condos for rent in North Charleston SC

 Renting a vacation apartment in North Charleston can be a great compromise between staying in the Downtown area or siting yourself further out in the suburbs.
 Access to the attractions of Downtown Charleston is quick and easy, but the prices might be a bit more affordable.
-A North Charleston rental condo could also be a good place to base yourself if you're planning on visiting the elegant house and gardens at Magnolia Plantation.
+A North Charleston rental condo could also be a good place to base yourself if you're planning on visiting the elegant house and gardens at Magnolia.

 Condos for rent in Mount Pleasant SC

 A popular area for vacation rentals in Charleston is Mount Pleasant.
 It's got a reputation as a laid-back, family-friendly area, with plenty of creeks and marshes to explore.
 Despite its suburban feel, it's only a short distance from Downtown Charleston, and from major attractions like Patriots Point Naval and Maritime Museum and Fort Sumter National Monument—where the first shots of the American Civil War were fired.
 There are also a few beaches around, though, if you're looking for condos for rent in Charleston SC on the beach, you could venture about a half-hour further out of the city to the attractive town of Folly Beach.